brendanartley/UBCO-Competition/README.md

 ## Improvements

-- Should have figured out which areas of the WSI images were informative earlier in the competition.
-Since most of the test set images are TMAs, training on more tumorous tissue should theoretically lead to better model weights.
+- Should have looked at using image previews for external data!
+There were many external TMA datasets that could have been used by cropping from these previews.
+See [12th place solution](https://www.kaggle.com/competitions/UBC-OCEAN/discussion/465455).

+- Could have created `Other` class from the `stroma/necrosis` areas of the segmentation masks.
+This was used in the [10th](https://www.kaggle.com/competitions/UBC-OCEAN/discussion/465415) and [8th](https://www.kaggle.com/competitions/UBC-OCEAN/discussion/465382) place solutions.

+- Seems alot of top solutions used larger tile size on WSIs, or multiple magnifications.
+See [15th place solution](https://www.kaggle.com/competitions/UBC-OCEAN/discussion/465358).

 - Should have done model error analysis/denoising earlier.
 Only explored mislabelled/noisy images in the last couple weeks of the competition, and made large gains by simply dropping ~5% and relabelling 8 images.
-Did explore other dropping methods.
+Did not explore other dropping methods.

-- Should have implemented an ensemble with images of multiple magnifications (40x, 20x, 10x, ...).
-Seems this is SOTA.

-TODO: More to come based on other write-ups
+- Should have trusted frozen`StainNet` attached to MIL model!
+This seemed to help generalize to unseen staining methods.

 **Positives**

 - Team-up.
 Learned a lot from Kevin.
 He introduced me to Einops and we had good discussions when brainstorming new ideas and solving problems.
-- Postprocessing tricks.
-Understanding the nature of balanced accuracy helped us gain performance by overweighting underrepresented classes.
 - Modeling.
 Implemented MIL (Multiple instance learning) models, added HAM (High attention masking), and added heavy augmentations which all helped generalizability.
 - Fast inference.
 Used lightweight backbones, FP16 and DDP.
 This helped ensemble many models, and maximi